-BIG FIXES are done over a weekend.
+Each Big Fix happens over a weekend.
 Trap pick up is on Friday night and trapping is done on Saturday.
-Trapping can be an all day affair or it might just take 10 minutes – the cats help decide this one!
+Trapping can be an all-day affair or it might just take 10 minutes – the cats help decide this one!
 Once trapped the cats are brought to our warehouse on Saturday night.
 Cats are checked in and tagged.
 Each cat gets two tags, one for the trap and one to go around their neck when they are removed from their trap.
 This ensures that the cats go back in the right traps and are returned to the right place.

 Cats are also checked for medical issues and then situated for the night.
 Small kittens are taken to our kitten care area.
-We have a dedicated volunteer at each BIG FIX to care for kittens.
+We have a dedicated volunteer at each Big Fix to care for kittens.
 The volunteer will feed and monitor the kittens until they can be reunited with their mom.
-It sure it a tough job to love on all of those sweet kitties!
+It sure is a tough job to love on all of those sweet kitties!

 When the cats are removed from their traps, each trap goes to Housing Improvement where it is cleaned thoroughly so the cats have a fresh trap after they wake up.
 Then the cats will move to post prep where a volunteer will monitor heart rate and respiration until the cats are moved into surgery.
 Once the cats are asleep until they are fully awake, they are constantly monitored by volunteers.

 After coming out of surgery the cats go to the ear tipping station.
 At this table each cat receives an ear tip (just the very tip is removed).
 This is a universally accepted symbol that the cat has been spayed or neutered and is part of a managed colony.
 This keeps the cats from getting trapped again and having to go through their big day twice!
-Then the cats get a rabies vaccination, a dose of flea treatment, a thorough ear cleaning and once over, and of course lots of TLC while they are still asleep!
+Then the cats get a rabies vaccination, a FVRCP (distemper) vaccination, a dose of flea treatment, a thorough ear cleaning, including topical ivermectin, subcutaneous fluids, and once over, and of course lots of TLC while they are still asleep!